ElektraInitiative/PermaplanT/doc/research/nextcloud_integration.md

 "host": "cloud.permaplant.net",
 "filename": "/ocs/v2.php/apps/circles/circles"
 ```
-The name of the circle is the same as the name of the map.
+The name of the Circle is the same as the name of the map.
-Unfortunately the circle API is not documented.
-The implementation of the API can be found on the corresponding [github repository](https://github.com/nextcloud/circles/blob/22238597fb9045e748119247fceaac7321f0a31e/appinfo/routes.php).

-Now the circle has to be added to the shares for the map directory.
+Now the Circle has to be added to the shares for the map directory.
-This can be done with the share API which is documented [here](https://docs.nextcloud.com/server/latest/developer_manual/client_apis/OCS/ocs-share-api.html).
+This can be done with the OCS Share API which is documented [here](https://docs.nextcloud.com/server/latest/developer_manual/client_apis/OCS/ocs-share-api.html).
 Following API call can be used:
 ```json
 "method": "POST",